 San Francisco, California

 Everyone recognizes the iconic Golden Gate Bridge of San Francisco, California.
 As you drive along the West Coast, you have to stop and take in the bridge and all its glory.
 Popular photo-ops?
 Yes, at the Golden Gate Bridge Vista Point or the Golden Gate Promenade.
-After soaking in the view, head into the city and check out San Francisco’s Fisherman’s Wharf, Chinatown or Lombard Street.
+Soak in the view, then head into the city and check out San Francisco’s Fisherman’s Wharf, Chinatown or Lombard Street.

 Park your RV at Golden Gate Trailer Park, about 9 miles away.

 While there are many things to do in Los Angeles, like strolling along Santa Monica pier or walking the Hollywood Walk of Fame, there is nothing quite like the Griffith Park.
 Whether you enjoy the great outdoors or modern cinematic views, you will be sure to enjoy your stop here.
 Griffith Park offers the perfect view of the city from the Griffith Observatory, as well as diverse trails for hiking and horseback riding.
 There’s also a trail that will lead you right to the Hollywood sign!

 Park your RV at Hollywood RV Park, about 16 miles away.